marcopxt/AGBT2025/README.md

 The optimization of this scenario was made using the SimpleMating algorithm and a restriction on inbreeding was made by setting it to 0 and the maximum numer of contributions was set 3.
 Then, a mating plan was generated for each heterotic group.

 **OpCS**: Optimal contribution selection.
 In this scenario, individuals candidates to crosses were coming from the first clonal phase and contributions were imposed for generating a crossing plan.
 The restriction were made in both, maximizing the genetic gain and restricting inbreeding (40% angle) using AlphaMate software (Gorjanc et al. 2028).
 A total of 40 crosses were also generated at the begging of each cycle for each heterotic group.
-The optimization was performed in the EBV values.
+The optimization was performed in the EBV values predicted from the model.

 ##### Set two